The Fresh Prince of Bel-Air

 The Fresh Prince of Bel-Air is an American television sitcom created by Andy and Susan Borowitz that aired on NBC from September 10, 1990, to May 20, 1996.
 The series stars Will Smith as a fictionalized version of himself, a street-smart teenager born and raised in West Philadelphia who is sent to live with his wealthy uncle and aunt in Bel-Air, Los Angeles, where his lifestyle often clashes with that of his upper-class relatives.

-The Fresh Prince of Bel-Air was a hit for NBC, running for 148 episodes over six seasons.
-Smith and James Avery were the only actors who appeared in each episode.
+The Fresh Prince of Bel-Air was a massive commercial success and a hit for NBC, running for 148 episodes over six seasons.
+Smith and James Avery were the only actors who appeared in every single episode.
 The series was Smith's star vehicle into television and film.
+The series is widely regarded as one of the greatest sitcoms of the 1990s.

 A reunion special/retrospective reuniting the surviving cast debuted on HBO Max in November 2020.
-A more dramatic reimagining of the series, titled Bel-Air and based on the fan film of the same name, received a two-season order for Peacock, and was released on February 13, 2022.
+A more dramatic re-imagining of the series, titled Bel-Air and based on the fan film of the same name, received a two-season order for Peacock, and was released on February 13, 2022.

 Summary

 The theme song and opening sequence set the premise of the show.
 Will Smith is a street-smart African-American teenager, "born and raised" in West Philadelphia.
-While playing street basketball, Will accidentally hits a group of young people with the ball, causing a confrontation that frightens his mother, who sends him to live with his wealthy aunt and uncle in the opulent neighborhood of Bel Air, Los Angeles.
+While playing street basketball, Will accidentally hits a group of young people with the ball, causing a confrontation that frightens his mother, who sends him to live with his wealthy aunt and uncle in the opulent neighborhood of Bel Air.

 Will's working class background ends up clashing in various humorous ways with the upper class world of the Banks family – Will's stern uncle Phil and tough but fair aunt Vivian and their children, Will's cousins: spoiled Hilary, pompous Carlton, impressionable Ashley and baby Nicky (introduced in season 3), as well as their sarcastic butler Geoffrey.